libra/website/.github/ISSUE_TEMPLATE.md

 ## Code example

-Please try to provide a minimal example to repro the issue.
+Please try to provide a minimal example to reproduce the issue.

 Error messages and stack traces are also helpful.

 ## System Info